OpenCLIM/cropnet/README.md

 Anaconda installs packages in your home directory, and can be managed separately to any other python/R installations you have, i.e. it won't interfere with these, and can be enabled only when you want to run this programme.
 See below for instructions on installing and using anaconda.

+For examples of how to run the code without assimilation, and to produce spatial plots of the outputs, see verdant.ipynb.
+For examples of how to run the code with assimilation, and how to verify the results, see assimilation_demo.ipynb.

 MODIS
 -----